SoftwareONE-SAP/meteor-reactable/README.md

 #### 5. `field.thClasses` [ `String` | `Array` | `Function` ]

 Works the same as `field.tdClasses`, except it is applied to the table head `<th/>`.
-First argument for the function is the `field.name`, and second argument is the `field.label`
+First argument for the function is the `field.name`, and second argument is the `field.label`.
+If this column is currently being sorted on a `sort` class is added and also either an `asc` or `desc` class depending on the sort direction.

 #### 6. `field.td` [ `React class` ]